-Health insurance is complicated – not to mention expensive – and Medicare is free and available to all Australians.
+Health insurance is complicated – and expensive – and Medicare is free and available to all Australians.
 Figuring out whether health insurance is right for you can be tricky.

 That’s why we’ve created this simple quiz to help you figure out whether you would benefit from hospital cover, extras cover, both or neither.
 If you find it useful, share it with your friends!